-The above-captioned matter was heard as a contested case on January 27, 2012, at which time the complainants and the respondents appeared, stipulated to certain facts and presented testimony, exhibits and argument on the complaint.
+The above-captioned matter was heard as a contested case on June 5, 2013, at which time the complainant and the respondents appeared, stipulated to certain facts and presented testimony, exhibits and argument on the complaint.
+For purposes of hearing, the above captioned matter was consolidated with Docket #FIC 2012-721, William Jenkins v.
+First Selectman, Town of Chaplin; and Town of Chaplin.